 The solution seems to be the use of photovoltaics based on organic materials [1].
-The advantages of organic compounds are that they are inexpensive to manufacture, easy to process, flexible, have a multitude of shapes

-1Faculty of Chemical Engineering and Technology, Cracow University of Technology, Cracow, POLAND and textures, and also exhibit partial light transmittance.
+The advantages of organic compounds are that they are inexpensive to manufacture, easy to process, flexible, have a multitude of shapes and textures, and also exhibit partial light transmittance.
 In Poland photovoltaic cells based on organic compounds were made for the first time in the Cracow University of Technology in the Institute of Physics in 2001.